rm-you/supybot-jira/README.md

 Jira REST API issue plugin for supybot / Limnoria.<br />
 The plugin can show the issue summary based on regexp, it can also do a subset of commands on Jira, like commenting on an issue or resolving an issue.<br />
-NOTE: This controlling part currently requires OAuth access, so it requires you to be able to link bot as a Jira linked application.
+NOTE: This controlling part currently requires OAuth access, so it requires you to be able to link your bot as a "Jira linked application".
 Also, it does not perform user verification so it's not only insecure, but unusable on public networks, unless you control the ident user values of people connecting to the server.
-Both these can be fixed of cource (TODO).<br />
+Both of these issues should be fixed, of course (TODO).<br />
 There also exists a similarly named project by zhangsen, but it appears to be unmaintained for the last year, and uses the now unsupported SOAP API.<br />

 ## Requirements